sg893052/sonic-buildimage/devops/tam/tam-qlm-hld.md

 | QLM                      | Queue Latency Monitoring            |

 # 1 Feature Overview
 Latency is the residence time of a packet in the switch.
 The feature allows user to obtain Queue latency stats per queue/queue-group for a given pairs of ports or port-group.
 User can use the latency measurements to identify which paths are impacted by latency issues, for example from uplink port to downlink port.
-User can also use the statistics to provide a Service Level Agreement (SLA) for latency intensive applications.
+User can also use the statistics to provide a Service Level Agreement (SLA) for latency intensive applications. ex:- Live video streaming, stock market tracker e.t.c

 ***Figure below shows the sample packet latencies of a queue in a given interval***